 Generally, Oregon Local Budget Law requires annual budgets be adopted for all funds of the District.
 The District uses the cash basis of accounting for all budgets.
-All annual appropriations lapse at fiscal year end.
+All annual appropriations lapse at fiscal year-end.

-The District begins its budgeting process by appointing members to the Budget Committee..
+The District begins its budgeting process by appointing Budget Committee members in the fall of each year.
 Budget recommendations are developed by management through early spring, with the Budget Committee meeting and approving the budget document in late spring.
 Public notices of the budget hearing are generally published in May or June and the hearing is held in June.
 The governing body adopts the budget, makes appropriations, and declares the tax levy no later than June 30.
-Expenditure appropriations may not be legally over-expended, except in the case of grant receipts and bond sale proceeds which could not be reasonably estimated at the time the budget was adopted
+Expenditure appropriations may not be legally over-expended, except in the case of grant receipts and bond sale proceeds which could not be reasonably estimated at the time the budget was adopted.